svuriti1/geotunes/README.md

 ```bash
 flask run
 ```
 Click on the link for the localhost and you're all set!
-If you are having trouble when clicking on a country on the map, please reach out to us so we can add you as an authorized user for the application. s
+If you are having trouble when clicking on a country on the map, please reach out to us so we can add you as an authorized user for the application.